Adaikalam: Plot

 Anbu is a doctor and also a lovable brother of Thamizh, who are the son and daughter of Kasthuri.
 Somasundaram, is Anbu's uncle who takes care of Thamizh and her family.
 One day Anbu learns about Thamizh's love and arranges for the marriage.
 During wedding preparations unexpectedly, Kasthuri dies out of shock.
 Hence Somasundaram calls Anbu's father Sathyamurthy, who was separated from Kasthuri long ago.
 Anbu is infuriated and argues with Somasundaram not to allow Sathyamurthy to conduct the funeral and rituals.
 Sathyamurthy is repeatedly snubbed by his children; unperturbed by their mistreatment, he stays quietly with his family, bearing this agony.
 As story moves on, Sathyamurthy feels sad and shares his story to Somasundaram.
 Somasundaram narrates the flashback to Anbu and Thamizh and reveals their father's real story.

 Sixteen years back, Sathyamurthy and Kasthuri, with their two children, were living happily.
 When Kasthuri gets pregnant for the third time, Sathyamurthy requests her to abort the baby on doctors' advice.
 But Kasthuri was adamant to continue bearing the child, so she quarrels with her husband, leaves him abruptly, walks away with her children, and spends the rest of her life with her brother.
 When she is unconscious, the doctor had aborted the child.
 After finishing the flashback, Somasundaram says that all their financial needs and wants were fulfilled indirectly by Sathyamurthy from their childhood and for their education also.
-At last Anbu and Thamizh realize the truth and they accept and reunite with his children.
+At last Anbu and Thamizh realise the truth and they accept and reunite with his children.